Mjidiba97/Coursera_Capstone/README.md

 # New Business Location Recommendation System

-<b>Note</b>: This project part of the IBM's 'Professional Data Scientist' Certificate on Coursera that I got (course 9: Capstone Project)
+<b>Note</b>: This project is part of the IBM's 'Professional Data Scientist' Certificate on Coursera that I got (course 9: Capstone Project)

 In this project we will tackle one of the problems mentioned in the instructions for the assignment, which is a recommendation system of where to open a new business.
 If someone is looking to open a business in the city of Toronto, how can we recommend the best neighborhood to open his business in?
 The idea is that we want to open a business in a neighborhood where that venue type is least common to maximize profits and avoid competition.